skumars1234/PropensityScore/README.md

 &nbsp;7.&nbsp; Response Flow: The response from the microservice follows the reverse path, going through the Envoy proxy, Istio Ingress Gateway, APIGEE, and finally back to the user.

-# Configuring Istio on Azure Kubernetes Service (AKS)
+# Configuring Istio-Envoy on Azure Kubernetes Service (AKS)

-This document provides step-by-step guidelines for installing and configuring Istio & Envoy on an Azure Kubernetes Service (AKS) cluster.
+This document provides step-by-step guidelines for installing and configuring Istio & Envoy on an Azure Kubernetes Service (AKS) cluster which receives requests from an APIGEE proxy layer.
 ## Prerequisites

 Before you begin, ensure you have the following: